haiku/haiku/docs/develop/packages/Infrastructure.rst

 management infrastructure and how they work and interact.

 - **package** and **package_repo** are command line tools for building package and package repository files.
-They are discussed in `Building Packages`_.
+They are discussed in :ref:`building_packages`.
 - **packagefs** is the file system that virtually extracts activated packages.
 - The **package kit** is an API for package management related programming.
 - The **dependency solver** is a part of the package kit.
 It solves dependencies